 Check out the full episode below:

 [00:00:22] Josh: Welcome to Conquering Chaos, the show for manufacturing leaders.
-In each episode, we are connecting you to the manufacturing leaders of today who are driving the innovations needed to future proof the operations of tomorrow.
-If you feel like your time is spent fighting fires and try to control the everyday chaos, this show is the show for you.
+In each episode, we are connecting you to the manufacturing leaders of today who are driving the innovations needed to future-proof the operations of tomorrow.
+If you feel like your time is spent fighting fires and trying to control the everyday chaos, this show is the show for you.
 My name is Josh Santo.
 I’ll be your host.

 We also have the VP of Smart and Sustainable Industrial Transformation at Schneider Electric.